Biography of Eddie Upnick, author of Time Will Tell, Future Tense, 2052 and Lonely

 help the Allies win the war?
 Menzies thought so.

-Future Tense, the sequel to Time Will Tell, takes place twenty
+Lonely Heroes and Future Tense, the sequels to Time Will Tell, takes place

-years later, in the years 2022-2028.
+years later, in the present day through the years 2022-2028.
 International chaos ensues after Putin’s death creates a power vacuum and Russia is ruled by

 the Mob.
 Enormous deficits in the U.S. endanger the Union.
 External threats cause global havoc and do not bode well for our planet’s